How To Value the Freehold of a Block of Flats – How Much Is It Worth?

 Contact a Professional

 A valuation carried out by a chartered surveyor is the only reliable way to establish the true freehold value of your property.
-The surveyor will inspect the property, review leases, and apply statutory formulas to produce a detailed valuation report.
+They then apply the various mathematical formulas to arrive at a figure and support their valuation with a full report.

-This report is critical if you wish to serve a Section 13 Notice, as it provides the figure on which formal negotiations are based.
+This report will then form the basis of your formal negotiations with any freeholder or managing agent.
 It also reduces the risk of overpaying or submitting an offer that could be legally challenged.

 Once you acquire your valuation, there are set statutory calculations that the professional will undertake using the reversion method (lease length), capitalisation method (ground rent) and taking into account marriage value where applicable.